Xaverian Brothers: Troubles and resignation

 For the rest of his superiorship, Ryken would be burdened by the loan he took in order to purchase Het Walletje.
 In addition, he was not a very good administrator, and his institute had a crisis at the Mother House in Bruges.
 Ryken was asked to tender his resignation by Jean-Baptiste Malou, Bishop of Bruges.
 Ryken willingly turned over his office to a younger man, and spent the last eleven years of his life as a simple member of the institute he had established.

 Before his death on November 26, 1871, at age 74, Ryken attended the first general chapter of his institute in Bruges in 1869.
 By this time the institute had cleared its debt and the number of brothers had increased from 58 in 1860 to 133.
 They had nine well-established communities working among the poor in Belgium, England, and the United States.

 Mission to the United States

 In 1853 Louisville Bishop Martin Spalding invited the Xaverian brothers to open a school in his diocese, and in 1854 the first colony of brothers moved to the United States.
 The Brothers took charge of several parochial schools in 1864 and opened St. Xavier High School, Louisville, Kentucky.

 In 1864, Spalding, then Archbishop of Baltimore, asked the Xaverians to open schools there, and they did so.
-Baltimore was made the center of Xaverian activities in the United States, and in 1876 a novitiate was opened there at the site of Mount Saint Joseph College, where it still stands.
+Baltimore was made the center of Xaverian activities in the United States, and in 1876 a novitiate was opened there at the site of Mount Saint Joseph High School, where it still stands.

 By 1900, the Xaverian Brothers had opened schools in New York, Maryland, Massachusetts, Virginia, West Virginia, and Pennsylvania.